unicar9/project3-ikoka/README.md

 * Display the users list of the chatroom based on their active status
 * Allow user to quit a chatroom
 * Limit the number of history messages when enter a chatroom
-* Connect the web app with Arduino development board and use sensors as extra input source to generate audio/visual effects
+* Connect the web app with Arduino development board and use sensors as extra input devises to generate audio/visual effects

 ## Acknowledgments:

-The following libraries and online resources made our site enjoyable and colourful:
+The following libraries and online resources were used to make our website enjoyable and colourful:
 * The homepage's background particle effect is created using [particles.js](http://vincentgarreau.com/particles.js/), a lightweight, powerful and easy to use Javascript library to create particles
 * The auto-generated user avatar image is created using [ROBOHASH](https://robohash.org/)